8 Fashion Documentaries On Netflix To Watch On A Rainy Day

 Director Sandy Chronopoulos focuses on the developing events following his initial ascent, unveiling archived footage of his downfall and his subsequent rise after several trials and tribulations.
-House of Z captures the runway of Zac Posen’s career in through a truthful depiction, and is filled with heartfelt moments.
+House of Z captures the runway of Zac Posen’s career through a truthful depiction and is filled with heartfelt moments.

 The controversial designer—also called ‘the people’s designer’—Jeremy Scott had humble beginnings in Missouri and rocketed to stardom, despite his continuous struggle with rejection from the industry.
 This documentary stitches together his journey to validation— eventually being noticed by the Council of Fashion Designers In America (CFDA) and crowned Creative Director of Moschino.

 His overcoming of challenges whilst remaining true to his unconventional and distinct style pulls at heartstrings as he gains the admiration of famous figures like Miley Cyrus, Nicki Minaj, Katy Perry and A$AP Rocky, who says that when it comes to Jeremy Scott, "It's F-U-N — that's it, that's all it is."

 See also: Dries Van Noten On Dance, China and Kylie Jenner

 Told by Francesco Carrozzini, Franca Sozzani’s son, the documentary paints an intimate portrait of her three decades as editor-in-chief of Italian Vogue, as she broke grounds by touching on taboos on the covers, creating striking covers from the 80s to her unfortunate death in 2016.